mpudil/projects/README.md

 #### ScottishHills
 Uses Scottish hill racing (fell running) data to look at influential observations and outliers in data.
 Coded in R and in SAS.
 Includes unofficial report in LaTeX.

+#### Greenhouse
+Looks at the effects of various gases on average global temperature.
+Analysis in R and SAS, with unofficial report in LaTeX.